If you're like most business owners, you don't love taxes. You don't have a choice but to pay them, but you wish there was a way to pay just bit less.

-The 1031 exchange is a powerful tool to help you defer your tax liability on the sale of investment real estate.
-This can include the sale of the real estate you own as part of your business.
+The 1031 exchange is a powerful tool to help you defer your tax liability on the sale of investment real estate, including the sale of the real estate you own as part of your business.

 - The fundamentals of a 1031 exchange

-- Why it's important to you as a business owner who owns real estate
+- Why it's important to a business owner who owns real estate

 - The basic rules of a 1031 exchange